davidgasquez/davidgasquez.com/src/content/blog/2025-06-03-credible-neutral-ai-competitions.md

 - The hosts might or might not run the evaluation script on the decrypted submissions and publish a temporary leaderboard based on a percentage of the test set.
 - Once the competition ends, a leaderboard is computed and the `competition_private.asc` is revealed, allowing any user to recreate the leaderboard and explore other participant's submissions.

 That's it!
-The setup is nothing revolutionary but it's a bit simple, open, and flexible.
+The setup is nothing revolutionary.
+It's a bit simple, open, and flexible.
+For a small community, it makes sense as this problem is not complex enough to warrant an entire platform focused on this kind of competitions.
+With this approach, the community has more control over the competition, can run it with less friction, and data is theirs to keep and use!

 As there is a lot of hand-waving in there, let me go a bit deeper into different things and expand with more ideas.